U.S. Chillers Market Growth Drivers, Trends Opportunity, Revenue 2026-2034

 Compressor Type Analysis

 In terms of compressor type, the U.S. chillers market segmentation includes screw chillers, centrifugal chillers, absorption chillers, scroll chillers, and reciprocating chillers.
-The screw chillers segment held the largest revenue share in 2024 due to their high efficiency, part-load performance, and reliability in handling medium to large cooling loads.
+The screw chillers segment held the largest revenue share of 29.5% in 2025 due to their high efficiency, part-load performance, and reliability in handling medium to large cooling loads.
 These chillers are commonly used in large commercial buildings and process industries that demand consistent operation and low noise levels.
 Their ability to operate under variable load conditions without compromising performance makes them ideal for HVAC systems running year-round.
 Demand has been propelled by upgrades in existing commercial infrastructure and the integration of oil-free screw compressor technology.
 Continued emphasis on energy savings and sustainability in both private and public sector projects is further supporting their adoption.

+The scroll chillers segment is expected to grow at a 7.6% CAGR.
 The growth of the scroll chillers segment is fueled by increasing demand for compact, energy-efficient, and low-noise cooling solutions in both commercial and residential buildings.
 In the U.S. chillers market, this demand is further driven by strict energy efficiency regulations, rising adoption of green building standards, and the expanding need for advanced HVAC systems in data centers, healthcare facilities, and hospitality sectors.
 The shift toward sustainable construction and climate-conscious technologies is prompting wider adoption of scroll chillers as a reliable solution for modern cooling requirements with minimal environmental impact.

 U.S. Chillers Market By Product Analysis, 2020 - 2034 (USD Billion)